Alcantara (river)

 The Alcantara (/it/; Arcàntara or Càntara) is a river in Sicily, Southern Italy.
 It rises on the south side of Monti Nebrodi and empties into the Ionian Sea at Capo Schiso in Giardini-Naxos.
 The river is 52 km long.

 The name Alcantara is of Arabic origin (القنطرة) and refers to a bridge from Roman times found by the Arabs.
 Thucydides called it Acesines (Ἀκεσίνης) while its Latin names were Assinus, Assinos, Asines, Asinius, Onobala, Onobalas, and Acesines.
 Cantera was another hydronym for it, adopted by Normans.
-The river is mentioned by Thucydides on occasion of the attack made on Naxos by the Messenians in 425 BCE.
+The river is mentioned by Thucydides on the occasion of the attack made on Naxos by the Messenians in 425 BCE.

 Course

 The Alcantara has its source at an elevation of 1250 m in the municipality of Floresta.
 On its way to the sea, past the north of Mount Etna, it flows through the municipalities of Randazzo, Mojo Alcantara, Francavilla di Sicilia, Motta Camastra, Castiglione di Sicilia, Graniti, Gaggi, Calatabiano, Taormina and Giardini-Naxos.

 Several thousand years ago, the river bed was blocked by a lava flow from Mount Etna.
 As the lava was cooled much more quickly by the water than it would have done otherwise, it crystallised in the form of columns.
 Over the next millennia, the river naturally eroded a channel through these columns, resulting in impressive gorges and ravines, such as the Alcantara Gorges (Gole dell'Alcantara) next to Francavilla di Sicilia, where the Peloritani mountains end.